drmonkeysee/CinyTest/README.md

 - [Visual Studio Build Tools](https://blogs.msdn.microsoft.com/vcblog/2016/11/16/introducing-the-visual-studio-build-tools/)
 - clang
-- Doxygen (set the _WIN64 compiler macro to get the right documentation)
+- Doxygen (set the _WIN64 preprocessor macro in the Predefined section to select the right documentation)

 Use the x64 Native Build Tools Command Prompt in order to get the correct environment.